 - a) Erosion prevention: To the extent that may be necessary, trench walls and stockpiles of excavated material shall be covered with organic mulch (e.g., straw) or brush-matting.
 Trenches and their stockpiles shall be monitored frequently enough to ensure continued effectiveness of erosion control methods, and erosion control methods augmented (e.g., organic mulch or brush-matting topped up) or extended as may be necessary. - b) Sediment control: To the extent that may be necessary, sediment fences or sediment retention ponds shall be installed proactively where water exits or may be expected to exit the trench, and downslope of stockpiles.
 To clarify, expanses of densely vegetated flat ground provide an effective natural means of sediment control, and where present, it may not be necessary to use other sediment control methods.
 With respect to sediment fences, in order to be effective, they must be installed parallel to contour across level ground rather than across existing channels or channels formed by the runoff.
-One form of sediment control methods must be monitored frequently enough to ensure continued effectiveness and replaced, augmented, or extended if necessary.
+One form of sediment retention pond applicable in this context is a tapered ditch located at the downslope end of the trench.
+Sediment control methods must be monitored frequently enough to ensure continued effectiveness and replaced, augmented, or extended if necessary.

-Appendix A contains detailed information about erosion and sediment control methods and should be consulted before the planning and installation of these methods.
+The Mineral Lands Division Information Resource on Erosion and Sediment Control contains information about erosion and sediment control methods.
 The combination of erosion and sediment control methods chosen and the relative proportions in which they are employed (including the option that only one method of either erosion or sediment control is chosen) are at the discretion of the Operator provided that the method(s) are effective in preventing waterborne sediment from entering a waterbody or watercourse.
 Should the Department be of the opinion that the method(s) employed are not effective or are inadequate for meeting this Requirement, then the Operator shall abide by the direction of the Department in remedying the situation.

-5.7.
+- 5.7.
 Organic cover may be stockpiled on one side of the trench or test pit and deeper materials stockpiled on the other.
 Alternately, organic cover may be stockpiled at a greater distance from the trench or test pit than deeper materials, for example, forming outer and inner stockpiles surrounding the trench (or test pit), respectively.
-This Recommendation makes no implication about the absolute distances that excavated material must be kept from the excavation; please refer to the Occupational Health and Safety Regulations.

-5.8.
-For each trench deep enough to pose a possible safety hazard, a sign should be posted in a conspicuous place alerting the public to the presence of an open trench and displaying the name of the Operator and contact information.
+This Recommendation makes no implication about the absolute distances that excavated material must be kept from the excavation; please refer to the Occupational Health and Safety Regulations. - 5.8.
+For each trench deep enough to pose a possible safety hazard, signs should be posted in a conspicuous places for the purpose of alerting the public to the presence of the open trench.
+Signs should clearly display the name and contact information of the Operator.
+It is also recommended that caution tape be placed along the perimeter of each such trench.